-During survey data collection, as much as 3 minutes of real-time data can be shown in the Latest Readings pane, while the Latest Readings pane can contain any duration of data, up to the whole survey.
+During survey data collection, as much as 3 minutes of latest real-time data can be shown in the Latest Readings pane, while the Review pane can contain any duration of data, up to the whole survey.

 A cyan selection on the time line below the profile will indicate the width and position of the review data window on the overall timeline.
+Right-click on the horizontal scale slider to set predefined time spans, ranging from 1 min to whole survey.

-Similarly, the Log Table contains a horizontal divider which can be dragged up and down.
+Similarly to the Profile Plot, the Log Table contains a divider bar which can be dragged up and down to separate latest real-time data from the earlier data.

-Moving the cursor over the profile view will move the corresponding row selection in the Log Table review pane.
+Moving the cursor (thin blue line) across the profile view will move the corresponding row selection in the Log Table review pane.